luludak/UsersOrdersAPI/README.md

 # Simple User Registration & Authentication

-**Disclaimer: I Implemented and published this as the sample, guiding project for a past Software Testing Course at the University of Edinburgh.
+*Disclaimer: I Implemented and published this as the sample, guiding project for a past Software Testing Course at the University of Edinburgh.
 It was intended to be a walkthrough to students for software development and testing.
 It was initially distributed on UoE Gitlab server (the CI/CD tests were setup to run there), but was always publicly available.
-Adding it here for archiving and demonstrational purposes, and, although I believe it to be fully functional, it is provided as-is, with no guarantees.**.
+Adding it here for archiving and demonstrational purposes, and, although I believe it to be fully functional, it is **provided as-is, with no guarantees**.*

 The project exposes an API related to operations regarding User registration, authentication and usage, allowing a simple order placement of predefined boxes of an imaginary food shop under a limited amount of choices (`Box1` and `Box2`).
 The system also poses different user access levels (`Admin` and `User`), with elevated permissions to the administrator and respective restrictions to the simple user.